mrhm-dev/full-stack-army/resources/lecture-101/README.md

     - Use nouns or noun phrases to represent resources.

-    - Examples: Users, Products, Orders.
+    - Examples: User, Product, Order.

 4. Design Resource URIs: